 - 23% care for at least one senior, while providing for at least one child under the age of 18

 - 20% of eldercare providers care for 3 or more seniors

 And one of the most staggering numbers is that 30% of eldercare providers have provided care for three or more years!

 Where Do We Go From Here?

 On a national level, America is on a mission to cure Alzheimer’s by 2025, not to mention there are many initiatives currently in practice to provide affordable medical care and benefits to the senior population.
 But on a family level, caregiving really can take a toll.
 It’s important for the caregiver to take some much-needed time to nourish his/her own mind and body to keep up with the caregiving role.
 For the almost 40 million caregivers in the U.S., a little caregiving education is important.
-Read Caregivers.com for some helpful tips.
-And families can also get some great insight from Joan Lunden, A Place for Mom’s spokesperson and former Good Morning America host, who plays an active role in educating caregivers.
+Families can also get some great insight from Joan Lunden, A Place for Mom’s spokesperson and former Good Morning America host, who plays an active role in educating caregivers.

 America still has time for proactive planning for the impending “Silver Tsunami”.
 What do you think we should do to prepare for the aging baby boomer population?
 Share your comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.